Aisha-Yusuff/CV/README.md

 🛫 Travel: I thoroughly enjoy traveling, experiencing different cultures, and learning about the history of all the places I visit.

-:book: Reading: When I'm not coding, I usually have my head stuck in a fiction book.
+📖 Reading: When I'm not coding, I usually have my head stuck in a fiction book.
 I'm currently reading: Last Tang Standing by Lauren Ho.